 The vast vocabulary and diversity of words available in the English language can bring clarity or confusion to the recipient.

 The quest for clarity has led to the creation of dictionaries and thesauruses, many of which are available online.
 Thesauruses, a writer’s best friend, are used to characterize the distinctions between similar (synonyms) or opposite (antonyms) words.
-An Urban Dictionary exists for slang words and phrases in common usage but not (yet) in a standard dictionary.
+In addition, an Urban Dictionary exists for slang words and phrases in common usage but not (yet) in a standard dictionary.

 What is love: The Preciseness of the Classic Greek Language.